Photo of Lilium candidum flower by Karl Gercens III

 Lilium candidum plant details

-Lilium candidum is a broadleaf deciduous bulb / corm / tuber with.
+Lilium candidum is a broadleaf deciduous bulb / corm / tuber with green foliage.
 In spring and summer white flowers emerge.
 Grows well with sun - mostly shade and even moisture water.
 Does well in rich and well-drained soil.
 A good option if you're seeking something verticillium wilt resistant.

 CHARACTERISTICS OF Lilium candidum